jfsimon/scm/README.md

 Control your SCM with PHP
 =========================

+**Biohazard : untested library, don't use at home**

-**This library is under active developpement, it's just a draft for now ;
+*This library is under active developpement, it's just a draft for now ;
-feel free to tell how you feel with this architecture, the debate is wild open.**
+feel free to tell how you feel with this architecture, the debate is wild open.*

 What is the goal ?